singularity-htmagarh/pandas/doc/source/development/window.rst

 Ideally, the implementation is able to use ``numba`` to implement the performance sensitive parts of the proposal.

+Numba is ideal for multiple reasons:

+#.
+Easier debugging than Cython
+#.
+Support for types needed by pandas
+#.
+Implementation of UDAs can be done in pure Python

 Aggregation
 ~~~~~~~~~~~
-We propose to split aggregations into two parts: the algorithm used to compute
+We propose to split aggregations into two parts.

-the value of an aggregation for a given row, and a class used for aggregation.
+The first part is a data structure capable of providing the current value of
+the window function, given the rows that have been seen.

+The second part is an algorithm for providing the rows needed to the data
+structure from the first part.

 The aggregation algorithm is an interface that when given a start and stop
 point representing indices into a :attr:`values` one-dimensional array, knows